 Property Owner Notification

-2021 NOTIFICATION OF AERIAL SPRAYING FOR THE CONTROL OF GYPSY MOTH LARVAE
+2022 NOTIFICATION OF AERIAL SPRAYING FOR THE CONTROL OF SPONGY (GYPSY) MOTH LARVAE

 Dear Property Owner :

-The parcel of land described by the code number on the envelope has been included in the 2021 Midland County Gypsy Moth Suppression Program.
+The parcel of land described by the code number on this envelope has been included in the 2022 Midland County Spongy Moth Suppression Program.
 All, or a portion of the property is scheduled to be sprayed with the biological insecticide Bacillus thuringiensis var. kurstaki (B.t.k.) by aircraft in May or early June.
-Some properties may also be aerially treated with the gypsy moth pheromone in mid summer to interrupt the mating process of the gypsy moth.
+Some properties may also be aerially treated with a spongy (gypsy) moth pheromone in mid summer to interrupt the mating process of the spongy (gypsy) moth.

 Most of the spraying will be done during the early morning hours when the air is cool and winds are at a minimum.
 The exact date and time cannot be known in advance as it depends on the insect stage, leaf development, and weather conditions.

 Recent advances in aircraft navigation systems have made marker balloons unnecessary.
 It is much more accurate to use the on board Global Positioning System (GPS) that tracks the aircraft’s position several times a second in relationship to the spray block.

 The cockpit computer also checks off each spray block as it is completed.
 The B.t.k. spray is applied in a very fine mist for maximum coverage of the leaves.
 It is applied at one quart per acre in droplets only 5/1000 of an inch in diameter.
 This protects the leaves with about 100 droplets per square inch.
 Most of the time the spray cannot be seen or felt.
 Rain has little effect on the spray if it has had time to dry.